 Kimberly Elise’s blog is the one-stop-blog for all things natural living.
-She focuses on clean living and wellness by promoting strong hair, healthier skin and self-love.
+She focuses on clean living and wellness by promoting healthy hair, healthier skin, and self-love.
 Her blog invites women of all cultures to join her online community.
 They have great DIY hair care ideas and vegan recipes.

 She is known as the founder of Klassy Kinks, the first blog venture that established her voice in the natural hair community.
 We love, love this blog.
 Her new revamp, which focuses on natural hair, beauty, style, travel and grad school is refreshing and beautiful.
 Not only is her website stunning, but her focused and more expanded topics make for good reads, for sure.

 If you have highly textured hair, Long Nigerian Hair is for you.
 This blog tackles everything from the best natural hair products to protective style ideal for 4c or highly textured hair.
-The blog is easy to navigate and helps break down the essential of maintaining long, healthy hair.
+The blog is easy to navigate and helps break down the essence of maintaining lengthy, healthy hair.
 You can also see first-hand reviews of natural and organic products.

 Lexi with The Curls is the natural hair blog that gives us life.
 We love the spunk and boldness this blog brings to the table.
 It speaks to the older millennial, focusing on life balance, makeup, culture, fashion and without a doubt – natural hair.
 Lexi is an original who you’ll soon fall in love with.
 P.S – we can’t get enough of her platinum white curls.

 Black Naps is the be all end all blog for Type 4 hair naturals.
 This is one of our favorite natural hair spaces because it focuses only on Type 4 hair and down to a science at that.
 They not only have amazing resources but you can take quizzes to determine your hair type before looking around the site.
 If you’re looking for in-depth reviews on natural hair products for Type 4 hair, and we mean the real, Black Naps has it.